 11. Mercedes AMG One

 This gorgeous Mercedes car was confirmed a few years ago, and the production of the AMG One is scheduled to begin this year.
 Currently, Mercedes is planning for a production run of 275 cars.
 They also confirmed that the number is unlikely to increase to preserve the exclusivity of owning one.

 A really cool thing about the AMG One is that it is a plug-in hybrid.
 It’s really great to see these supercar manufacturers taking environmental concerns seriously and moving toward greener options without sacrificing style or power.

 Another Aston Martin car that borrows heavily from Norweigan roots and stories for a strong name is the Valkyrie.
 It is also known as the Aston Martin Nebula.
 Just like the Valhalla, this limited-production sports car was developed with the Red Bull Racing team.
 Their goal was to create a track car that was street legal.

 Most would agree that they succeeded because this car is powered by a naturally-aspirated V12 engine that puts out an astounding 1,000 horsepower.
 That much power is not unheard of in street-legal cars but certainly isn’t common.

 - Price: $2.3 million

-The Aston Martin Vulcan is another car on this list that takes “limited-production” to the extreme.
+The Aston Martin Vulcan is another car on our list that takes “limited-production” to the extreme.
 Only 24 of these incredible, track-only supercars were made between 2015 and 2016.
 Boasting a V12 engine with 820 horsepower, the Vulcan can stand on its own in a crowd of fast, expensive cars.

-Even though the Vulcan was designed as a track-only car, a British engineering company converted one into a street-legal car over the course of a year and a half.
+Even though the Vulcan was built as a track-only car, a British engineering company converted one into a street-legal car over the course of a year and a half.
 Many of the car’s components were changed to allow the Vulcan on the road.
 To date, this is the only Vulcan that has been converted.